mlevar/graph-viewer-backbone/README.md

-graph-viewer-angular
+graph-viewer-backbone
 ====================
-Showcase app built with AngularJS and Django with Tastypie.
+Showcase app built with backboneJS and Django with Tastypie.

-Things to explore further:
-	-asynchronous updates, creates and deletes lag behind the list view -explore angular-ui, especially ui-if